-The Division of Adolescent/Young Adult Medicine at Boston Children's is actively involved in many research projects aimed at providing a better understanding of adolescent health issues.
-The Division has significantly expanded its research addressing a multitude of adolescent and young adult health issues.
-Learn more about research projects in Adolescent/Young Adult Medicine.
+The Division of Adolescent/Young Adult Medicine at Boston Children's Hospital is actively involved in many research projects aimed at providing a better understanding of adolescent health issues.
+The division has significantly expanded its research addressing a multitude of adolescent and young adult health issues.
+Learn about research projects in Adolescent/Young Adult Medicine.

 Our projects focus on:

-- studying and initiating new methods of delivering health care to at-risk youth
+- studying and initiating methods of delivering health care to at-risk youth

 - promoting positive youth development